nperezcasas/cp-project-3/README.md

 - [ ] Make an additional network call to another end-point.
 - [ ] Allow users to scroll when context items are off-screen (table view implemention)

+The following **additional** features are implemented:

+- [X] Made the height 1.5 * Width so that it looks like a grid with rectangles.
+- [X] General styling changes.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: